 Chinook Winds: What They Are And How They Form

-If you live in an area that commonly experiences these winds, some of you may be familiar with the names, but do you know how they are formed in the first place?
+If you live in an area surrounding the region that commonly experiences these winds, you may be familiar with the names.
+But what exactly are Chinook winds, and how do they develop in the first place?

 Chinook winds got their name from the Chinook Native American people who lived in coastal areas near the Columbia River (in the States of Washington and Oregon), where these winds occur on a regular basis.

 Föehn winds originate from the German word "Föhn," which literally means hot, dry wind.
 It is in this region of the Alps in Central Europe where this occurrence was first studied.

 Although these winds have different names, depending on the region where they occur, they are exactly the same weather phenomena, no matter where they form in the world.

 What Are Chinook And Föehn Winds?

 As just stated, the first thing to know about Chinook and Föehn winds is that they are essentially the same type of wind.
 You may not be aware of it, but the area you live in or one nearby may regularly experience these air movements on a seasonal basis.

 By providing a quick summary of what Chinook winds are, and then giving a more detailed description of the Föehn winds they are based upon, one will be able to get a clear understanding of what these type of winds are an how they are created.

 What Are Chinook Winds?